PrismLibrary/Prism/Documentation/DownloadandSetupPrism.md

 -  Install system requirements.
 -  Download and extract the Prism source code and documentation.
--  Compile and run the samples
+-  Compile and run the samples.

 ### Step 1: Install System Requirements